cappuu02/Cybersecurity-Sapienza/Statistic/Global summary of statistics.md

 - Empty space is in that algebra
 - Union of int of complement of this set stay in this algebra

 >What could be a minimal subset of outcomes?
-The Empty set
+The Empty set!

 We can also analyze the phrase: "Sigma Algebra"
 - **Algebra**: Set that is closed respect union, intersect and complement